puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 ## Service

+While the cowsay command you installed in the previous quest runs once and exits, Pasture is intended to be run as a service.
+A Pasture process will run in the background and listem for any incoming requests on its designated port.
+Because our agent node is running CentOS 7, we'll use the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service manager to handle our Pasture process.
-While some packages set up their own service unit files, Pasture does not.
+Although some packages set up their own service unit files, Pasture does not.
-It's easy enough to use the file resource to create your own.
+It's easy enough to use a `file` resource to create your own.
+This service unit file will tell systemd how and when to start our Pasture application.

+<div class = "lvm-task-number"><p>Task 10:</p></div>

 First, create a file called `pasture.service`.

     vim pasture/files/pasture.service